 My favourite poet from WWI (World War 1) is Wilfred Owen whose "tell it like it is" portrayal of life in the battlefield was too brutal for those who glamorise war and he is only remembered by those who really appreciate poetry.
 Sean Bean's "finest hour" on the screen was in 2012 when he recited Wilfred Owen's Anthem for Doomed Youth for Remembrance Day.
 Wilfred Owen was misunderstood at the time as being a pacifist when in fact he was a courageous serving soldier.
 In more modern times the Welsh poet, Dylan Thomas, can only be fully understood by those of us who have actually lived in remote villages.
 I think the latter day adage "you had to be there" is the only way that you get the full appreciation these two outstanding but largely unremembered poets.

-In the world of politics nobody remembers Iain Macleod who created a framework for "Right of Centre" politics that was to be used long after his death.
-He even coined the word "Stagflation" to describe an unusual economic condition in which we may find ourselves very soon..
+In the world of politics nobody remembers Iain Macleod who created a framework for "Right of Centre" politics which was to be used long after his death.
+He even coined the word "Stagflation" to describe an unusual economic condition in which we may find ourselves very soon.
 In his illustrious political career as UK Conservative MP(Member of Parliament) and Minister he was described as something of a ‘maverick’ and a ‘Tory wet’ who

 was ‘too clever by half " even though he was a capitalist in the true Milton Friedman sense.
-This ruled him out of the contest for the Premiership in 1963 and it was Sir Alec Douglas-Home (formerly Lord Home) who won the Premiership contest then promptly lost the next election in 1964 to Harold Wilson.
+This ruled him out of the contest for the Premiership in 1963 and it was Sir Alec Douglas-Home (formerly Lord Home) who won the Premiership contest, then promptly lost the next election in 1964 to Harold Wilson.
 This is the point when the UK's downward spiral to mediocrity first began.
 Iain Macleod's economic policies were later adopted by Margaret Thatcher as she desperately tried to turn the UK economy around.
-She succeeded in re-vitalising the SS(Service Sector) which included Financial Services etc, but was forced from office before she could revive UK Industry into the Hi-Tech, Hi-Wage economy which many of us thought was the only logical way forward for a creative and inventive developed nation such as the UK.
+She succeeded in re-vitalising the SS(Service Sector) which included Financial Services etc, but was forced from office before she could revive UK Industry into the Hi-Tech, Hi-Wage economy, which many of us thought was the only logical way forward for a creative and inventive developed nation such as the UK.

 Even in EE(Electrical Engineering) we have our own "Heroes" who are BR(Below the Radar) and the one that springs to my mind is Oliver Heaviside.
-He casually invented most of the terminology and mathematics used in modern day EE(Electrical Engineering) yet did not even bother to claim credit for it whilst others became famous for their work that was simply derived for Heaviside's notes.
+He casually invented most of the terminology and mathematics used in modern day EE(Electrical Engineering) yet did not even bother to claim credit for it whilst others became famous for their work which was simply derived for Heaviside's notes.

 1015 GMT+1 29/04/2013 Update: Everyone remembers "Coco the Clown" because "imitation is the most sincere form of flattery" and he lives on in every circus that is left in the world.
 But no one will remember "Coco the Barbarian" because he is bit of a stand-up Joker or even a Langer, is instantly forgettable and suffers from an extreme case of NC(Negative Charisma).
 In the same way "The Ginger Ninja" and "The Ginger Winger" are simply yesterday's news which, in celebrity terms, is the equivalent of being dead.

 No One Knows Your Name is appropriate for all those pseudo-intellectuals who believe they will be remembered 100 years for now.
-The great unremembered also include "Ol' Pinhead", "Big Ears", "Lame Duck" or that all-time loser, "Nice But Dim", whereas Ol' Reliable will be remembered because he/she is not FBF(Famous for being Famous) but is actually famous for "getting the job done" and not just talking about it whilst reading from the "idiot board" and posing in the latest designer clothes.
+The great unremembered also include "Ol' Pinhead", "Big Ears", "Lame Duck" or that all-time loser, "Nice But Dim,"whereas Ol' Reliable will be remembered because he/she is not FBF(Famous for being Famous), but is actually famous for "getting the job done" and not just talking about it whilst reading from the "idiot board" and posing in the latest designer clothes.
 "Sorry, I can't help you with that, Old Chap, I might GGs(Get the old Gucci) dirty" as the SH(Socialist of Highgate) IT(InTimate).

 The "Countdown has been Initiated" as they say at CC(Cape Canaveral) or Houston or even in New Hampshire!
-The truth about you usually rears its ugly head about two years after you are out of the limelight when the historians dig into your past to find out what you really did with your 15 minutes to 8 years of fame.
+The truth about you usually rears its ugly head about two years after you are out of the limelight, when the historians dig into your past to find out what you really did with your 15 minutes to 8 years of fame.

 1700 GMT+1 04/05/2013 Update: The recent Local Elections results in the UK have been a breakthrough for UKIP (United Kingdom Independence Party).
-The result re-affirmed what I, as many others, believed that if the two main parties(Conservatives and Labour in the UK) occupy the centre ground and become indistinguishable form one another then there is room on the "Centre Left" and "Centre Right" for other parties.
+The result re-affirmed what I, as many others, believed that if the two main parties(Conservatives and Labour in the UK) occupy the centre ground and become indistinguishable form one another, there is room on the "Centre Left" and "Centre Right" for other parties.
 In the UK the Liberal Democrats are on the Centre Left and now UKIP occupies the Centre Right political position and has proved to be far more successful then the Liberal Democrats.
-It is not the end of the world because whoever wins the next UK election the Conservatives will be happier cooperating with UKIP and Labour will happier cooperating with the Liberal Democrats.
+It is not the end of the world, because, whoever wins the next UK election the Conservatives will be happier cooperating with UKIP and Labour will happier cooperating with the Liberal Democrats.
 If there is no outright winner at the next UK election then a Coalition partner will be obvious for each of the two main parties and will not be so fraught with conflict as in the current Coalition Government.
 As I always say, I cannot predict the future and the voters have made their views known to the Coalition Government without too much damage.
 However, it would be foolish of anyone in the current Government to ignore 25% of those that voted in this election which I believe was about 33% of the total electorate and this is another message to the Government that has needed addressing for many years.

 - Politics Home